neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/07-Speed-Drills.md

 Answer quickly.
 Immediate answers follow each question.

+**Beginner Tip:** These questions test your understanding of subquery patterns and best practices.
+Try answering first, then check.
+Revisit any you miss—these concepts are crucial for advanced SQL!

 1) Which predicate is more NULL-safe for anti-joins: NOT IN or NOT EXISTS?
 - Answer: NOT EXISTS